April trial set for Cuba Gooding Jr. in bar groping case

 An April 21 trial date was set for Gooding, who previously pleaded not guilty to an updated indictment that covers the three accusations of groping.

-Prosecutors said at the time that they had heard from more than a dozen women who could testify that the Oscar-winning "Jerry Maguire" actor was also inappropriate with them in similar settings — bars, hotels and restaurants — as far back as 2001.
+Prosecutors said they had 19 other women who could testify that the Oscar-winning "Jerry Maguire" actor was also inappropriate with them in similar settings — bars, hotels and restaurants — as far back as 2001.

 Gooding has denied the charges.
 His defense attorney, Mark Heller, previously called the allegations “incredulous” and assailed the prosecution as a waste of taxpayer dollars.